Political Science (POLI)

 International Human Rights

-Students will critically examine a variety of issues relating to human rights, including the theoretical underpinnings of human rights, various categories of rights, the mechanisms available for their implementation, and issues relating to their effectiveness.
-They will probe the reasons why human rights violations continue to occur in many regions of the world, critically assess the emergence and evolution of the current international human rights regime, and explore the conditions that foster or hinder the implementation of international human rights norms.
+Students will explore the history and current state of the international human rights regime.
+They examine a variety of issues relating to human rights including the concept of human rights and its theoretical underpinnings, the categories of rights, the mechanisms available for implementation, as well as issues relating to their effectiveness.
+Furthermore, students will learn about why human rights violations continue to occur in many regions of the world, including the sources of such violations and why repression occurs.
+They will come to understand the emergence and evolution of the current international human rights regime, and the conditions promoting or hindering the implementation of international human rights norms.
 Note: This is a seminar course.

 Level: UG